Discover Murray River

 South Australian Government

-A healthy working River Murray is essential to the future viability of South Australia.
-Protecting, enhancing and restoring the health of the River Murray is one of the State's highest priorities and is reflected in South Australia's Strategic Plan.
+A healthy working Murray River is essential to the future viability of South Australia.
+Protecting, enhancing and restoring the health of the Murray River is one of the State's highest priorities and is reflected in South Australia's Strategic Plan.

 This precious water resource is used for many purposes including environmental, irrigation, urban, stock and domestic use.
-The River Murray is a vital water supply for many parts of South Australia and it is essential that all Governments manage the River for economic, environmental and social benefits.
+The Murray River is a vital water supply for many parts of South Australia and it is essential that all Governments manage the River for economic, environmental and social benefits.

 Related Links